 According to the CDC (Centre for Disease Control and Prevention), it is recommended to get your Hepatitis A and Typhoid vaccinations (on top of your routine MMR) as there is a risk of these via contaminated food and water.

 Proof of a yellow vaccine vaccination is regularly listed as one of the Ecuador Entry Requirements.
 Even though I wasn’t asked for it upon arrival you may well be.
-Yellow Fever is also recommended if you are travelling to the Andes Mountains in the areas of high elevation.
+Yellow Fever is also recommended if you are travelling to the Andes Mountains in areas of high elevation.

 To avoid any chance of catching a disease brought about by insects, such as mosquitoes, you might want to stock up on insect repellant creams or lotions.
 I took anti-mosquito shower gel and repellent with me, alongside my everyday medications, and painkillers.